 - Calculate insurance, and new member fees.
-The accident insurance fee is $5 per person.
+The insurance fee is $10 per person.
 If you added any new members you will add a registration fee of $2.75/month/member (this is in addition to the $36 per member).

-- Obtain signatures on recharter roster.
-Before you turn-in your paperwork, you must get two signatures on the first page of the recharter roster.
-The person named as the Executive Officer on the roster must sign the top line for the Chartered Organization The person named as the Unit Leader (Cubmaster, Scoutmaster, etc.) must sign the bottom line as Unit Leader.
-The middle line, Council Representative, can be completed at turn-in and will be signed by a Commissioner and/or the professional Scouter responsible for supporting your unit’s District.
+- Obtain signature on recharter roster.
+Before you turn-in your paperwork, you must get a signature from the chartered organization.
+The person named as the Executive Officer on the roster must sign the top line for the Chartered Organization.
+(This can be cone electronically if you wish.)